-Tag Archive for: walking with Socks
+Tag: walking with Socks

 I split my toe – I stubbed my toe – I mangled and bashed and beat up my toe.
 Socks just stood by and watched . . .
 I had to hobble around a bit – and the worst part was the cleaning of the wound.